-The author's research reported in [2] provides enough data to support the following conclusions:
+The author's research alongside with the research of [2] provide enough data to support the following conclusions i.e.,

-- During earthquakes shear walls of cast in place buildings undergo flexural and shearing strain.
+- 1. During earthquakes walls of monolithic buildings undergo flexural and shearing strain.
 Contour reinforcement is highly efficient for the former component of the strain.
 Both theoretical studies and tests (bench tests and full-scale vibrodynamic tests) clearly prove it. - 2.
 In the complete absence of plane reinforcement a few oblique cracks appear in the walls, though the width of opening is significant.
-This fact, in addition to others, results further in complete elimination of contact forces on the sides of the cracks, whereas with plane reinforcement the number of cracks in the wall plane increases while the width of opening decreases. - 3.
-The design analysis shows that plane reinforcement has undoubtedly a role to play in the formation of the carrying capacity of walls of cast in place buildings though its role is less important than that of the contour reinforcement.
+This fact, in addition to others, results further in complete elimination of contact forces on the sides of the cracks Whereas with plane reinforcement the number of cracks in the wall plane increases while the width of opening decreases. - 3.
+The design analysis shows that plane reinforcement has undoubtedly a role to play in the formation of the carrying capacity of walls of monolithic buildings though its role is less important than that of the contour reinforcement.